Pier45/Losanna/README.md

 1. **Backup Before Editing**: Keep a copy of `config/config_default.json` with standard parameters
 2. **Version Control**: Name configuration files descriptively (e.g., `config_pilot_study.json`, `config_main_analysis.json`)
 3. **Validation**: Test new parameter sets on a single subject using `Extract_sync.m` before batch processing
-4. **Documentation**: Add comments to your configuration files explaining non-standard choices
-5. **Reproducibility**: Archive the exact configuration file used for each publication or report

 ### Troubleshooting